 6 Most Important Business Loan RequirementsAfraid of getting rejected on your business loan application?
-Meet these requirements and you'll be well on your way to approval.
+Meet these requirements and boost your odds of getting approved.

 If it’s time to expand your business, you’ll need access to working capital to pay for new employees, office space, materials, equipment, marketing, and more.
 And while most new businesses start with $10,000 or less,1 not every aspiring business owner has the savings to get up and running.
 This is where business loans come in.